 Now imagine your eyes remain closed for the entirety of the performance.
 What do you hear, feel and smell?
 What if you couldn’t hear the music or the rhythmic footfalls?

-At ShaLeigh Dance Works in Durham, this is not an abstract mental exercise.
-SDW works at the intersections of cultures, ages and abilities to bring the transformative magic of dance and artistic expression to everyone.
+At ShaLeigh Dance Works (SDW) in Durham, this is not an abstract mental exercise.
+SDW works at the intersections of cultures, ages and abilities to create immersive dance-theatre performances that embody the transformative power of shared experience.
 Artistic Director ShaLeigh Comerford collaborates with experts who bring their own lived experiences and otherwise untold stories to performances, thereby providing living wages to people disproportionately un- and underemployed.
-One collaborator is blind dancer DJ Robinson, who has created an immersive dance performance not only for audiences with visual impairment, but also for blindfolded audience members to experience artistic expression through hearing and touch, moving through several sensory stations on-stage.

-“These performances are not meant to be viewed but experienced,” says Comerford, who aims to bring parallel performances to deaf audiences in 2026, with American Sign Language providers and other language justice expertise.
+“These performances are not meant to be viewed but experienced,” says Comerford, who aims to bring parallel performances to deaf audiences in 2027, with American Sign Language providers and other language justice expertise.

 As a result, SDW is now preparing for the likelihood of reduced grant support and actively pursuing alternative revenue streams critical to sustaining its world-class dance instruction, workforce development for artists with disabilities, and transformative performances for audiences of all backgrounds.

-The Mary Duke Biddle Foundation understands and honors the value of ShaLeigh DanceWork’s vision and mission, and is partnering with the studio under MDBF’s new grantmaking approach, which aims to be more accessible, reducing red tape and helping organizations be more effective and innovative.
+The Mary Duke Biddle Foundation understands and honors the value of ShaLeigh DanceWork’s vision and mission, and is partnering with the performing arts company under MDBF’s new grantmaking approach, which aims to be more accessible, reducing red tape and helping organizations be more effective and innovative.
 Under this new approach, MDBF hopes to foster creativity, innovation and learning in the Triangle with meaningful collaboration and reliable, flexible general operating resources.
 Its goals include helping nonprofit arts education organizations like SDW build momentum, stay curious and creative, and shape Triangle communities into being the best places to live, work, learn and play.

-ShaLeigh DanceWorks recognizes the power of expressive, shared humanity to transform lives outside its studio walls to enrich communities and society overall.
+ShaLeigh Dance Works recognizes the power of expressive, shared humanity expressed through art to transform lives, extend beyond the stage and shape a more compassionate society.
 The creatives behind the magic invite you to visit their website and take part in an inclusive, immersive experience unlike any other.